learnforpractice/ascdk-book/docs/prelude.md

 A smart contract is code that can be executed on the blockchain.

-## What is a Rust Smart Contract
+## What is an AssemblyScript Smart Contract

-A Rust smart contract is code written in Rust that can be executed on the blockchain.
-In the case of the EOS network, Rust smart contract code is compiled into a WebAssembly binary file, which can be published to the blockchain and executed, achieving a certain operation effect.
+An AssemblyScript smart contract is a code that can be executed on-chain, written in the AssemblyScript language (a language syntax compatible with TypeScript).
+Using the EOS network as an example, the code for an AssemblyScript smart contract would be compiled into a binary file called WebAssembly, and it can be published and executed on-chain, thus achieving a certain operational effect.

 ## What is EOS